kehantan/labbook/docs/virus/harvest.rst

     In a T25 culture flask with 5 ml of 2% DMEM, it should be enough for 10 microcentrifuge tube.

-    Be careful when aliquote to not disturbed the sediments.
+    Be careful when aliquote to not disturb the sediments.

 #.
 Snap freezing the microcentrifuge tube by submerge into liquid nitrogen.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.